Bayesian Constraints on Pre-Equilibrium Jet Quenching and Predictions for Oxygen Collisions: Conclusions

 Our constrained framework has been used to make realistic predictions for the intermediate-sized OO collisions.
-We obtained sizable energy loss both for jets and charged hadrons, in quantitative agreement with the preliminary results from CMS~\cite{CMS-PAS-HIN-25-008}.
+We obtained sizable energy loss both for jets and charged hadrons, in quantitative agreement with the results from CMS~\cite{CMS:2025bta}, where our predictions are also presented.
 Even though we have shown that pre-equilibrium effects play a moderate role in our model, we anticipate that including forthcoming data on high-$p_T$ flow coefficients will result in further constraints.
 Furthermore, in this work we have provided predictions for elliptic anisotropies and different centrality selections, both for hadrons and jets.
 Due to the small path lengths in OO, unlike in PbPb or AuAu, jet constituents are barely resolved (jets are fully coherent), and thus we obtain similar energy loss for hadrons and jets (modulo a $p_T$ shift in fragmentation).
 This outcome constitutes a prediction of our framework which can be confronted with future experimental results on jet suppression in light ions.
+All of our data and plots are available at~\cite{Takacs_Bayesian_constraints_on_2026}.

 As an outlook, our jet quenching framework could benefit from an improved description of medium-induced emissions, elastic scatterings, and medium response in several ways.
 It is important to note that, at very early times, local color fields are saturated and highly anisotropic, a scenario which our energy-loss framework, built on local equilibrium, cannot accommodate.
-For these initial stages, it would be desirable to incorporate recent developments in energy-loss calculations for anisotropic media~\cite{Sadofyev:2021ohn,Fu:2022idl,Barata:2022krd,Andres:2022ndd,Hauksson:2023tze,Kuzmin:2023hko}, correlated color fields~\cite{Barata:2024xwy}, and out of-equilibrium plasma~\cite{Altenburger:2025iqa,Lindenbauer:2025ctw}, so as to extend quenching for those earliest times where the attractor solution is not meant to apply.
+For these initial stages, it would be desirable to incorporate recent developments in energy-loss calculations for anisotropic and flowing media~\cite{Sadofyev:2021ohn,Fu:2022idl,Barata:2022krd,Andres:2022ndd,Hauksson:2023tze,Kuzmin:2023hko,Adhya:2024nwx}, correlated color fields~\cite{Barata:2024xwy}, and out of-equilibrium plasma~\cite{Altenburger:2025iqa,Lindenbauer:2025ctw}, so as to extend quenching for those earliest times where the attractor solution is not meant to apply.